-In this book the author has tried to make a review of the economic literature in order to extrapolate first conceptual models with which the Internet is represented, and secondly to show how and how much Internet impacts in the economic systems.
+In this book, the author has tried to review the economic literature with the aim of firstly extrapolating the conceptual models with which the Internet is represented, and secondly to highlight how and to what extent the Internet impacts economic systems.

-The ubiquitous nature of the Internet makes its modeling and evaluation of the impact a matter of great interest in the academic world, but also very complex and difficult to analyze.
-The basic concept of the economic contribution of the Internet is actually very simple: Internet facilitates the sharing of information in a cheap and fast way.
-This results in a higher information efficiency, which supports the production of products and services dependent upon the sharing of information.
-The speed of propagation of the Internet combined with its impact on international economies (McKinsey in 2009 quantifies the weight of the Internet economy equal to 3.4% of the GDP of the 13 largest economies in the world), justifies the interest of researchers in an attempt to model the phenomenon from an economic point of view.
+The ubiquitous nature of the Internet makes its modeling and impact assessment a matter of great academic interest, but also very complex and difficult to analyze.
+The basic concept of the economic contribution of the Internet is actually very simple: the Internet facilitates the sharing of information in a cheap and fast way.
+This translates into an increase in information efficiency, which supports the production of products and services dependent on information sharing.
+The speed of Internet propagation combined with its impact on international economies (McKinsey quantifies the weight of the Internet economy in 2009 as 3.4% of the GDP produced by the 13 major world economies), justifies the interest of scholars in the attempt to model the phenomenon from an economic point of view.

-Several models have been developed and the book analyz both generalists models and specific models of the online industry.
-Generalist models like the CAS (Complex Adaptive System), the GPT (General Purpose Technology) or LTS (Large Technological System), allows the reader to have an overview of the Internet system, and allows us to study how it relationships and impacts on other systems.
-The disadvantage of these models is the lack of specificity in the analysis of what the Internet is and how it is composed, not giving the student the tools needed to analyze it and to understand how the various parts interact with each other.
+Several models have been developed and both generalist models and specific models of the online industry have been analyzed in the book.
+Analyzing the Internet with models tracing the CAS (Complex Adaptive System), the GPT (General Purpose Technology) or the LTS (Large Technological System), allows the reader to have an overview of the Internet system, and allows you to study how this is relationships and impacts on other systems.
+The disadvantage of these models is the lack of specificity in the analysis of what the Internet is and how it is composed, not providing the scholar with the necessary tools to break it down and to understand how the various parts interact with each other.

-The framework consists of a dimension of analysis that allows to study the Internet in its basic guidelines, in particular in the book is used the LIIF to analyze:
+The framework consists of an analysis dimension that allows you to study the Internet in its fundamental guidelines, in particular in the book the LIIF is used to analyze:

-The book concludes with a taxonomy of products and services available in the Internet.
-This is because in every modern industry there is a need to represent the products creating a taxonomy of production, even for statistical and economic purposes.
-To this end, finding nothing of exhaustive in academic literature, the author has done so in an attempt to make one, indicating that elements of clear distinction, identifying three major macro-industry categories: Websites, Technology Platforms and Services for sites and platforms, each of which is suitably open and characterized with levels and sub-levels.
+The book ends with a taxonomy of products and services in the Internet industry.
+This is because in every modern industry there is a need to represent products by creating a taxonomy of production, also for statistical and economic purposes.
+To this end, not finding anything exhaustive in the current academic literature, the author proceeded in an attempt to create one, which by specifying clear elements of distinction, identifies three major macro-categories in the industry: websites, technological platforms and services for sites and platforms, each of which is suitably opened and characterized with levels and sublevels.

-The method followed in this book is deeply analytical, and starts from a careful analysis of the literature to compare with the everyday facts.
-The goal is to produce at the same time debate in the academic world, and provide a tool for managers and entrepreneurs who decide to approach the world of the Internet to develop their business or to create new forms of enterprise.
+The method followed throughout the book is profoundly analytical and starts with an accurate analysis of the literature to compare it with the everyday facts.
+The goal is at the same time both to produce debate in the academic world and to provide a working tool for managers and entrepreneurs who decide to approach the world of the Internet to develop their business or to create new forms of business.